 GnuCash is completely free, but its team of volunteers created a donation page for those wanting to contribute to the open-source community.
 It’s available to download for Linux, Microsoft Windows, and Mac OS X devices.

-GnuCash Features
+General Features

-When using the A/P module, ensure that you have entered all jobs, items, and vendors before creating a bill—it would be tedious to do it all as you’re creating the bill.
-GnuCash also doesn’t have an auto-record function, so the software won’t record a new vendor automatically just by entering the vendor’s name in the field.
-Overall, we find the A/P module challenging to use, even for certified public accountants (CPAs).
-The navigational flow isn’t as streamlined as other accounting software programs we’ve reviewed.
+When using the A/P module, ensure that you have entered all jobs, items, and vendors before creating a bill—it would be tedious to do it all as you create the bill.
+GnuCash also doesn’t have an auto-record function, so it won’t record a new vendor automatically just by entering the vendor’s name in the field.
+Overall, I find the A/P module challenging to use—even for CPAs.
+The navigational flow isn’t as streamlined as other accounting software programs I’ve reviewed.

 The invoice form is similar to the billing form.
 Once the invoice is created, you can view invoice details in a separate tab.
 You can change the income account affected, quantity, price, applicable discounts, and taxes.
 After posting the invoice, you can print the invoice.
 Its design is traditional, and it has no attractive template or colors.

-How We Evaluated GnuCash
+How I Evaluated GnuCash

 5% of Overall Score